Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Results

 The uncertainty on the differential cross-section is computed from the uncertainties of the individual terms in Eqs.~\eqref{eqn:differential_cross_section} and~\eqref{eqn:particle_count} using full error propagation of the respective covariance matrices.
 The contributions to the uncertainty of the number of prompt long-lived charged particles are shown in Fig.~\ref{fig:final_error_simple_4201}.
 The correction of the track-reconstruction efficiency is the largest contribution in most intervals.
 In the range ${\eta \in [2.0, 4.0)}$ and at high \pt, the uncertainty of the proxy for fake tracks dominates, while in the range ${\eta \in [4.0, 4.8)}$ and at low \pt, the uncertainty of the proxy for material interactions contributes most.

-The final results are obtained by computing the average of the differential cross-sections separately calculated for each \lhc fill, after confirming that the two separate results are consistent with each other.
+The final results are obtained by adding the fully corrected and background-subtracted numbers of prompt long-lived charged particles from both \lhc fills and dividing by the combined integrated luminosity, after confirming that the two separate results from each fill are consistent with each other.
 As a further cross-check, data from six other fills, recorded at the same centre-of-mass energy and with the same trigger as the default data sample, are compared and found to be consistent with the main result.

-The calculation of the covariance matrix of the combined result takes into account that the fills have correlated and uncorrelated uncertainties.
-Uncorrelated are the statistical uncertainties and the systematic uncertainties of the proxy for fake tracks and of the proxy for material interactions in the kinematic intervals above the purity threshold.
-Correlated uncertainties are all other systematic uncertainties and the uncertainty of the integrated luminosity.
-The covariance matrix of the final result is computed assuming that the uncertainties that are fully correlated within a fill are also fully correlated between the two fills.
+For the calculation of the covariance matrix of the combined result, statistical uncertainties are treated as uncorrelated, while all systematic uncertainties, including the uncertainty of the luminosity, are taken to be fully correlated between the fills.

 The minimum and maximum values over all kinematic intervals for the uncertainties from each source that contribute to the final result are listed in Table~\ref{tab:uncertainties}.
 The total uncertainty of the differential cross-section is between $2.3\,\%$ and $15\,\%$, which includes the fully correlated systematic uncertainty of $2.0\,\%$ from the integrated luminosity.
 The correlations are nonzero and positive between kinematic intervals and the two particle charges, since the systematic uncertainties dominate.
 The correlation matrix of the final differential cross-section is shown in Appendix~\ref{sec:correlation_matrix}.